Toward Goal-Oriented Communication in Multi-Agent Systems: An overview: Concluding remarks

 The vision outlined in this paper is one where communication in MASs becomes a purposeful, context-aware act, driven not by the quantity of data, but by its value to a collective goal.
 This overview can serve as a roadmap for researchers and practitioners seeking to build the next generation of communication-aware multi-agent systems that are not only efficient, but also intelligent, robust, and aligned with their operational objectives.

-\begin{IEEEbiography}[{ }]{Themistoklis Charalambous}~(Senior Member, IEEE) received his BA (First Class Honours) and M.Eng (Distinction) in Electrical and Information Sciences from Trinity College, Cambridge University.
-He completed his PhD studies in the Control Laboratory, of the Engineering Department, at Cambridge University in 2009.
-Following his PhD, he joined the Human Robotics Group as a Research Associate at Imperial College London for an academic year (September 2009-September 2010).
-Between September 2010 and December 2011, he worked as a Visiting Lecturer at the Department of Electrical and Computer Engineering, University of Cyprus.
-Between January 2012 and January 2015, he worked at the Division of Decision and Control of the Department of Intelligent Systems at the Royal Institute of Technology (KTH) as a Postdoctoral Researcher.
-Between April 2015 and December 2016, he worked as a Postdoctoral Researcher in the Unit of Communication Systems at the Department of Electrical Engineering of Chalmers University of Technology.
-In January 2017, he joined Department of Electrical Engineering and Automation, School of Electrical Engineering, Aalto University as a tenure-track Assistant Professor.
-In September 2018, he was awarded the Academy of Finland Research Fellowship and in July 2020 he was appointed as a tenured Associate Professor.
-In September 2021, he joined the Department of Electrical and Computer Engineering, University of Cyprus as a tenure-track Assistant Professor and he remains associated with Aalto University as a Visiting Professor.
-Since April 2023, he is also a Visiting Professor at the FinEst Centre for Smart Cities. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Themistoklis Charalambous}~(Senior Member, IEEE) eceived his BA (First Class Honours) and M.Eng (Distinction) in Electrical and Information Sciences from Trinity College, University of Cambridge.
+He completed his PhD at the Control Laboratory of the Engineering Department, University of Cambridge, in 2009.
+Following his PhD, he joined the Human Robotics Group at Imperial College London as a Research Associate (2009–2010).
+He then served as a Visiting Lecturer at the Department of Electrical and Computer Engineering, University of Cyprus (2010–2011).
+From 2012 to 2015, he was a Postdoctoral Researcher at the Division of Decision and Control Systems, KTH Royal Institute of Technology.
+He subsequently held a postdoctoral position at Chalmers University of Technology in the Communication Systems group (2015–2016).
+In 2017, he joined the Department of Electrical Engineering and Automation at the School of Electrical Engineering of Aalto University as an Assistant Professor.
+In September 2018, he was awarded the title of Academy Research Fellow by the Academy of Finland, and in July 2020, he was promoted to Associate Professor.
+In September 2021, he continued his academic career at the University of Cyprus, where he joined the Department of Electrical and Computer Engineering as a tenure-track Assistant Professor.
+In May 2022, he was awarded an European Research Council (ERC) Consolidator Grant for the research project “MINERVA: Emerging Cooperative Autonomous Systems: Information for Control and Estimation.”
+From May 2026, he was appointed as a tenured Associate Professor at the University of Cyprus.
+He also remains affiliated with Aalto University as a Visiting Professor and, since April 2023, serves as a Visiting Professor at the FinEst Centre for Smart Cities.
+Prof. Charalambous is an Associate Editor of \textsc{IEEE Transactions on Automatic Control} \end{IEEEbiography}